iqlusioninc/iqkms/README.md

 ## Features

+- [ ] CometBFT
+    - [ ] Consensus signatures (i.e. "privval" support)
 - [ ] Cosmos
   - [ ] Cosmos SDK-compatible transaction signatures
 - [ ] Ethereum
   - [x] EIP-155 signatures
   - [x] EIP-712 signatures
   - [ ] Transaction signing
-- [ ] Tendermint
-  - [ ] Consensus signatures (i.e. "privval" support)

 ## Relationship to Tendermint KMS (a.k.a. tmkms)

-Tendermint KMS is another KMS service developed by iqlusion, aimed specifically at Tendermint applications.
+Tendermint KMS (tmkms) is another KMS service developed by iqlusion, aimed specifically at CometBFT/Tendermint applications.

 We recommend all current users of Tendermint KMS continue to do so.
 While we aim for *iqkms* to eventually be able to function as a gRPC-native alternative to Tendermint KMS, it will be quite some time before it has the necessary functionality to do so.

 We have no plans to retire Tendermint KMS and will continue supporting it indefinitely.

 ## License